Upgrading and University Preparationufv.ca/upgrading

 |TASK 056||Personal and Career Portfolio|

-Note: Students must participate in all six modules and successfully complete a work experience placement in order to receive a UFV certificate.
+Students must participate in all six courses and successfully complete a work experience placement in order to receive the certificate.